• There are no suggestions because the search field is empty.

 Business woman brainstormingIf you need to, set boundaries.
 If you're working from home, this might mean setting concrete “working hours” so your family respects your working time and you stay on task, rather than being pulled into household obligations.

-If you work at an office space, this might mean turning off unnecessary notifications that distract you from work.
+If you work in an office space, this might mean turning off unnecessary notifications that distract you from work.
 Facebook banners, other people popping in, mail deliveries or personal e-mails are tempting distractions but can waste up to 2.5 hours of work time every day.
 Either way, set yourself up for success by creating a work environment that works for you.

 Key #2: Doing: Action Is Imperative!